kensanata/mastodon-archive/README.md

 # Expiring your toots and favourites

+**Somewhat deprecated**: Please note that Mastodon now offers Preferences → Automated post deletion.
+Just make sure that you never skip your backups and you should be fine. 😅

+Mastodon does not expire your favourites.

 **Warning**: This is a destructive operation.
 You will delete your toots on your instance, or unfavour your favourites, or dismiss your notifications on your instance.
 Where as it might be possible to